15 Questions Every Patient With IBD Should Ask Their GI

 As I grew up and was able to take my health into my own hands more, I armed myself with accurate information about IBD that led me to make better decisions for my health.
-Understanding Crohn's disease has helped me feel like an empowered patient.
+Understanding IBD has helped me feel like an empowered patient.

-Below I left a list of 15 questions that I think are very important to have the answers to as a patient.
-It’s probably not possible to ask all 15 questions in one appointment so break them up into a few appointments.
+Below I left a list of 15 questions that I think are very important to have the answers to as a patient with Crohn's or ulcerative colitis.
+It’s probably not possible to ask all 15 questions in one appointment, so break them up into a few appointments.
 Bring some paper and a pen with you to jot down the answers and it also helps to bring another person with you because 2 sets of ears are better than one!

 - Do I have Crohn's disease or ulcerative colitis?
 How do you know this?